These Super Easy Lemon Bars have a serious lemon hint. Perfect with a cup of coffee or tea, this recipe is suitable for

 I don’t like them very sweet, and I don’t like them super tangy.
 They also need to have a good crust and a creamy filling.

 I tried different recipes until this one came to my attention.
-I had it all: recipes that do not set, too “healthy” recipe that taste like nothing, too sweet or overly baked, too tangy or too bland etc.
+I had it all: recipes that do not set, a too “healthy” recipe that tastes like nothing, too sweet or overly baked, too tangy or too bland, etc.

 In this recipe, the crust is a shortbread base that is baked first.
 The lemon topping is just as easy, everything in a bowl, five seconds of whisking, and the hardest part is just waiting for that shortbread base to come out of the oven before baking off the bars.

 The filling is poured over the baked crust, and the whole thing goes back to the oven for few more minutes.
 How easy is that?

-FEW NOTES ABOUT THE LEMONS: In order for these Super Easy Lemon Bars to have a nice citrus flavor, you need to use fresh lemon juice, not the one that comes in a bottle.
+FEW NOTES ABOUT THE LEMONS: For these Super Easy Lemon Bars to have a nice citrus flavor, you need to use fresh lemon juice, not the one that comes in a bottle.

 When choosing lemons, make sure to look for ones that are fragrant with bright yellow skins.
 They should be firm, plump, and heavy for their size.

 If you can, buy organic lemons.
 Their skin should not be waxed.

 For this recipe, we will use the lemon rind, so we need to wash the lemons well with water and soap.

 I do this even if they say the fruits or vegetables are already washed.
 You never know how many hands touched the lemons before and how clean they were, right?